NOAA-MRINE-TAMUCC-STAGES-2024/Training_Yolov8_deep_learning_model/Using_Images_From_GEE_Sentinel_2_Satellite.md

 ## Login to your Google Earth Engine account through your command line

-You will need to have a GEE account and project already set up for this to work.
+You will need to have a GEE account and Cloud Project Account with billing information set up for this to work.

 ## Import necessary libraries